 If you use either WordPress or Blogger or any other website/blogging platform you need a website template (the overall framework of your blog) unless you want to build it from scratch.
 I won’t recommend it as it takes much more time.
-You can easily setup WordPress or Blogger within 5 minutes, it’s really easy!
+You can easily setup WordPress or Blogger within 5 minutes; it’s straightforward!

 - What should a website template have?

 - Responsive layout

 - A simple design which makes it easy for your readers to absorb your articles

 - Mobile responsiveness